 Limited Support Coordination: Limited support coordination services are services that are intended to be less intense than full support coordination.
 Limited support coordination services are billed at a reduced rate and have reduced contact requirements.
 Limited support coordinators are not on-call 24 hours per day, 7 days per week.
 Limited support coordination occurs during times and dates prearranged by the recipient and the WSC.
 In the event that the recipient experiences emergencies that require a more intensive level of support coordination, a change to full support coordination is initiated.
 Limited Support Coordination includes providing basic information about the iBudget Waiver system; completing the annual support and cost plan and updates; providing information and referrals on locating, selecting, and coordinating providers; and providing guidance in evaluating the quality of services.
 Limited Support Coordination requires at least one contact monthly with the recipient or on the behalf of the recipient.
 For individuals in the family home, the WSC must conduct two face-to-face visits annually.
-For individuals in independent living, the face-to-face visit must be every three months.
-Limited Support Coordination is only available to individuals in the family home or independent living situations.
+For individuals in the family home or independent living situations.